Amelia Paramour - Author

 The Story

-Plot: Audrey Coltrane inherits her father's surrealist art collection and teams up with art appraiser Julie Ricci to and sell it.
+Plot: Audrey Coltrane inherits her father's surrealist art collection and teams up with art appraiser Julie Ricci to sell it.
 They navigate romance, criminal threats, and an eco-activist mission tied to a hidden treasure.

 Characters:Protagonist: Audrey Coltrane